-Video installation, photo work, 2011
+Video installation, photo works, 2011

 Slavko Štimac was one of the most famous actors from Yugoslavia who started his successful career as a child.
 Through his roles he embodied the entire ideology of Tito – communism, socialism, Yugoslavia, brotherhood and unity.
 Renata’s generation grew up with him as a child on the screen believing in the same ideals for which he was fighting on the screen.